clemlesne/blue-agent/SECURITY.md

 ### Helm chart

-Helm chart is signed with two methods, GPG and Cosign.
+Helm chart is signed with two methods, Cosign and GPG.
 Both methods can be used to confirm authenticity of a build.

+Keys:

+- Cosign public key is available in [`/cosign.pub`](cosign.pub).
-Public key is [available on Keybase](https://keybase.io/clemlesne/pgp_keys.asc) and in [`pubring.gpg`](pubring.gpg) at the root of the repository.
+- GPG public key is [available on Keybase](https://keybase.io/clemlesne/pgp_keys.asc) and in [`/pubring.gpg`](pubring.gpg).

 ```bash
 # Example of verification with Helm native signature